ails-lab/CrowdHeritage_Documentation/docs/README.md

 ##### Campaign Type: Basic

 The basic campaign type caters for the majority of scenarios a Campaign Organiser needs.
 It supports creating simple campaigns that are concerned with a single annotation type (e.g. semantic tagging), but it also supports the creation of complex campaigns, where the campaign organisers can specify multiple annotation types (semantic tagging,  colortagging, geotagging, commenting).
-The desired annotation types are specified via the “Campaign motivations'' multi-select option.
+The desired annotation types are specified via the “Campaign motivations" multi-select option.

 Via the “Campaign purpose” option the campaign organisers can select whether the contributors should be able to create and validate or only validate existing annotations.